vipickering/vincentp/_posts/2017-05-20-jekyll-blog-speed.md

 Firstly I wanted to ensure that assets got cached if they hadn't changed and users only downloaded newly updated content.

 There is a really simple way to do this using Jekyll global variables.
-Open up your _config.yml file and add the following line:
+Open up your ```_config.yml``` file and add the following line:

 ```
 version : 100
 ```

-Next any asset you want cached add a question mark followed by an equals sign then call the Jekyll site variable like so:
+Next any asset you want cached add a question mark followed by an equals sign then call the Jekyll site variable like so

+{%raw%}
 ```
 <img src="images/vincentp.jpg?v={{site.version}}" class="u-photo" width="100" height="100" alt="Vincent Pickering">
 ```
+{%endraw%}

 In essence (this is telling the browser that by using the query parameter in the URL)  if URL has changed the content has changed so fetch it again.